Folium Systems

 Scattered AI tools need one operating record.

-Folium inventories models, prompts, agents, RAG stores, dashboards, automations, providers, and owners so leaders can see where AI lives and how it recovers.
+Folium inventories models, prompts, agents, controlled-retrieval stores, dashboards, automations, providers, and owners so leaders can see where AI lives and how it recovers.

 Sources of truth, owners, and runtime lanes are named.

-Model and prompt changes move through evidence gates.
+Model and prompt changes move through change review.

 Incidents, rollbacks, and improvement work become part of normal operations.